Meisei Chikara: Makuuchi career

 On December 28 during training at his stable he injured his left upper arm muscle.
 He still entered the January 2020 tournament but withdrew on Day 8 with only one win.
 He failed to make kachi-koshi in March 2020 at the rank of maegashira 17, and secured his demotion to jūryō.
 In July 2020, he won the jūryō championship following a six-man playoff, ensuring his return to makuuchi.

 After several solid performances saw him rise to maegashira 3 by March 2021, he produced a 10–5 record to win his first Fighting Spirit prize.
 In July 2021 he made his sanyaku debut at the rank of komusubi.
 He was the first wrestler from Tatsunami stable to reach that rank since Tomonohana in 1994.
 The following tournament he was promoted to sekiwake, the first from Tatsunami since Kitao in 1985.
 He earned his first win over a yokozuna on Day 12 of the September tournament when he defeated Terunofuji, although as he was not ranked as a maegashira he did not get a kinboshi.
-He finished the November 2021 tournament with a 7-8 record.
+He finished the November 2021 tournament with a 7–8 record.

 In the January 2022 banzuke he was demoted from sekiwake back to komusubi.
-In the New Year tournament he posted a 5-10 record.
-This lead to his demotion to the rank of maegashira 3 in the following rankings.
-At the March tournament he had a 1-14 record.
+In the New Year tournament he posted a 5–10 record.
+This led to his demotion to the rank of maegashira 3 in the following rankings.
+At the March tournament he had a 1–14 record.
 He was then ranked maegashira 13 for the May tournament.
 He then posted winning records in each of the four remaining tournaments of 2022.

 In the first banzuke of 2023 he was promoted back to the rank of komusubi.
 However, at the January 2023 tournament his kachi-koshi streak was ended on day 12 after a loss to Sadanoumi.
-He finished the tournament with a 5-10 record.
+He finished the tournament with a 5–10 record.
+On the ninth day of the 2023 summer tournament, Meisei achieved kachi-koshi and won his first kinboshi by dealing yokozuna Terunofuji his only loss in this tournament.
+Meisei would lose all his remaining matches and end up with an 8–7 record.
+Nevertheless, he was awarded the Outstanding Performance prize because of his win over Terunofuji.

+During the March 2024 tournament, Meisei, then ranked at West Maegashira 2 wrestlers, defeated Yokozuna Terunofuji to record his second kinboshi against him.

+Meisei withdrew ahead of the November 2025 tournament, with his medical certificate revealing that he underwent surgery the previous month for a disc herniation.
+Stablemaster Tatsunami (former sekiwake Asahiyutaka) said that Meisei underwent surgery due to worsening back pain.
+He left open the possibility that Meisei could join the tournament midway, adding: "We won't push him too hard."
+It was later reported that Meisei would enter the tournament on Day 10.